git-town/git-town/website/src/branch-types.md

 You can change the types of indivdiual branches with the [contribute](commands/contribute.md), [observe](commands/observe.md), [park](commands/park.md), [prototype](commands/prototype.md), and [hack](commands/hack.md) commands.
-You can configure the types of multiple branches with the [create-prototype-branches](preferences/create-prototype-branches.md), [default-branch-type](preferences/default-branch-type.md),
+You can also configure the types of multiple branches with the [create-prototype-branches](preferences/create-prototype-branches.md), [default-branch-type](preferences/default-branch-type.md),